-The national GP patient survey results published in July 2016 showedthepractice was performing in line with local and national averages.
-304 survey forms were distributed and 107 were returned, representing a response rate of 35% compared with a response rate in England of 38%
+The national GP patient survey results published in July 2016 showed the practice was performing in line with local and national averages.
+283 survey forms were distributed and 122 were returned, representing a response rate of 43%compared with a response rate in England of 38%, and 2.3% of the practice's patient list.

-- 96% of patients found it easy to get through to this practice by phone compared to the national average of 73%. - 81% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 76%. - 85% of patients described the overall experience of this GP practice as good compared to the national average of 85%.

-• 76% of patients said they would recommend this GP practice to someone who had just moved to the local area compared to the national average of 80%.
+- 97% of patients found it easy to get through to this practice by phone compared to the national average of 73%. - 90% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 85%. - 80% of patients described the overall experience of this GP practice as good compared to the national average of 85%. - 59% of patients said they would recommend this GP practice to someone who had just moved to the local area compared to the national average of 78%.
+(However the Families and Friends test showed that 97% of patients would recommend the practice.)